19hours/sg-statutes/Acts/Income Tax Act.md

 (A) it does not, by itself or in association with others, carry on a business in Singapore, and does not have a permanent establishment in Singapore; and

-(B) the contract in respect of the structured product between it and the financial institution takes effect during the period from 1st January 2007 to 31st December 2011 (both dates inclusive) and, if such contract is renewed or extended, the period for which it is renewed or extended commences before 1st January 2012; or
+(B) the contract in respect of the structured product between it and the financial institution takes effect during the period from 1st January 2007 to 31st March 2017 (both dates inclusive) and, if such contract is renewed or extended, the period for which it is renewed or extended commences before 1st April 2017; or

+[22/2011 wef 01/01/2012]

 (iii) by a non-resident person (not being an individual nor a permanent establishment in Singapore) who carries on any operation in Singapore through a permanent establishment in Singapore if —

 (A) the funds used by that person to invest in the structured product are not obtained from the operation; and

-(B) the contract in respect of the structured product between that person and the financial institution takes effect during the period from 1st January 2007 to 31st December 2011 (both dates inclusive) and, if such contract is renewed or extended, the period for which it is renewed or extended commences before 1st January 2012;
+(B) the contract in respect of the structured product between that person and the financial institution takes effect during the period from 1st January 2007 to 31st March 2017 (both dates inclusive) and, if such contract is renewed or extended, the period for which it is renewed or extended commences before 1st April 2017;

+[22/2011 wef 01/01/2012]

 (zk) any prepayment fee, redemption premium or break cost from debt securities derived from Singapore on or after 15th February 2007 by any individual, except where such income is derived through a partnership in Singapore or is derived from the carrying on of a trade, business or profession;